pf0607/IPCE/README.md

-# AIGC image quality assessment via image-prompt correspondence
+## AIGC image quality assessment via image-prompt correspondence

+The official repo of AIGC image quality assessment via image-prompt correspondence.
+(CVPRW2024, the first place in the image track of the NTIRE 2024 Quality Assessment for AI-Generated Content challenge )

 ## Requirement